 All students who leave a classroom for any reason must follow the sign-out procedure established by the classroom teacher.
 Students without permission to be in the hall may be considered skipping class making the student subject to the discipline policy.
-Students are to have a hall pass when going from one location to another in the building (with the exception of the lavatory).
+Students are to have a hall pass when going from one location to another in the building.